hashicorp/vault-lambda-extension/quick-start/README.md

 # Vault Lambda extension Quick Start

-Creates the infrastructure required for running a demo of the Vault Lambda extension.
+This quick start folder has terraform and an example function for creating all the infrastructure you need to run a demo of the Vault Lambda extension.
+By default, the infrastructure is created in `us-east-1`.
+See [variables.tf](terraform/variables.tf) for the available variables, including region and instance types.

-All of the infrastructure is created in `us-east-1` by default, unless you specify `-var aws_region=...` during `terraform apply`.
+The terraform will create:

-* An EC2 instance with a vault server running on it with auto-unseal from KMS
+* An EC2 instance with a configured Vault server
 * A new SSH key pair used to SSH into the instance
-* IAM role for the Lambda to run as, which will be able to auth against the Vault instance using AWS IAM auth
+* IAM role for the Lambda to run as, configured for AWS IAM auth on Vault
-* Configures Vault
+* An RDS database for which Vault can manage dynamic credentials
 * A Lambda function which requests database credentials from the extension and then uses them to list users on the database

 **NB: This demo will create real infrastructure in AWS with an associated